Updated on March 14th, 2019 by Aristofanis Papadatos

 While AutoZone has benefited from the fragmentation of its commercial market, its management should be praised for executing its expansion plan in an exemplary way.

-Moreover, AutoZone can boast of having in place one of the most efficient share buyback programs in the market.
+AutoZone has one of the most efficient share buyback programs in the market.
 Most companies tend to repurchase their shares during boom periods but suspend their buybacks during rough times.

-If the company spends all its earnings on buybacks, it can reduce its share count by about 7.6% per year.
-Therefore, it can continue to reduce its share count at a fast pace.
+If the company spends all its earnings on buybacks, it can reduce its share count by about 6.5% per year.
+Therefore, it can continue to reduce its share count at a fast clip.

 Thanks to these share repurchases, it is reasonable to expect AutoZone to grow its earnings-per-share by 10% per year over the next five years.
-In fact, the company has grown its earnings by 11.5% per year on average in the last five years.
+In fact, the company has grown its earnings-per-share by 12.6% per year on average in the last five years.

-Auto Parts Stock #2: O’ Reilly Automotive
+Auto Parts Stock #2: Genuine Parts

 Source: Investor Presentation

-Auto Parts Stock #3: Genuine Parts
+Auto Parts Stock #3: O’ Reilly Automotive

 Source: Investor Presentation